 The fluxes produced by assimilating the various TROPOMI XCH4 products into the Jena CarboScope show some general structural agreement with each other, but diverge significantly from the fluxes based on the assimilation of surface-based measurements.
 While the satellite-based fluxes are better able to match the (mostly) independent TCCON total column measurements, the surface-based inversion does slightly better in reproducing independent aircraft measurements.
 This analysis of the resultant fields with independent data does not show that any one retrieval product clearly outperforms the others, at least on the metrics considered here.
-The broader spatial coverage of the CH4_S5P_WFMD retrieval, including (consistent) retrievals over the oceans, makes it an attractive product for analysis.
+The broader spatial coverage of the CH4\S5P\WFMD retrieval, including (consistent) retrievals over the oceans, makes it an attractive product for analysis.
+It also reports more realistic measurement uncertainties, which have been inflated to match the observed performance compared to TCCON.
+Because the SRON products have such low reported measurement errors, the model may attempt to overfit noisy measurements, leading to unrealistically variable fluxes.

-Despite these positive findings in concentration space, the temporal and spatial variability of the fluxes that arise from the assimilation of TROPOMI XCH4 are not consistent with our understanding of the methane budget and the expected variability of the fluxes driving it.
-The resultant variability is extremely high in both space and time, leading to unrealistically large seasonal cycles for several for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) Version 2.0 regions.
+Despite the general agreement that is seen in concentration space, the temporal and spatial variability of the fluxes that arise from the assimilation of TROPOMI XCH4 are not always consistent with our understanding of the methane budget and the expected variability of the fluxes driving it.
+The resultant variability is extremely high in both space and time, especially for the SRON retrievals, leading to unrealistically large seasonal cycles for several regions.
 These differences are in some ways exaggerated by the experimental setup: the XCH4 products were assimilated alone, without including the stabilizing influence of simultaneously assimilated surface measurements.
 Because the spatial coverage of the measurements has such a strong seasonal cycle, small systematic errors, especially at high latitude, or in regions with high prior uncertainties, like the Tropics, may lead to significantly biased results.